screwtop/diskbench/Readme.txt

           retrieved repeatedly by the system, especially when subsequent reads happen soon after the initial read.

-   The commands are intended to operate on entire disk drive, so the argument will usually be the special device file for the raw, whole disk you wish to test (e.g. /dev/sda).
+   The commands are intended to operate on an entire disk drive, so the argument will usually be the special device file for the raw, whole disk you wish to test (e.g. /dev/sda).
 However, you can also test individual partitions (e.g. /dev/sda1) or individual files (~/Video/Wedding.avi), in which case the